advename/The-React-Library-guide/README.md

 ### 2.0.1 – Multi module libraries
 In a library's `package.json` file, the `main` field instructs Node.js how to include the library in an application.
 In the past, this sufficed since Node.js was built on a single module system, CJS.

 With the introduction of ES modules, there were now two module systems.
 Interoperating between them and transitioning to ESM turned out to be problematic ^[https://2ality.com/2019/04/nodejs-esm-impl.html#interoperability].
 With the `main` field, library authors had to decide whether to output CJS or ES modules.
-As a result, it became a common pattern for library authors to built to both CJS and ES modules in a package, where `main` pointed to a CJS entrypoint and `module` to an ESM entrypoint ^[https://2ality.com/2019/10/hybrid-npm-packages.html#legacy-approach-for-putting-es-modules-on-npm].
+As a result, it became a common pattern for library authors to build to both CJS and ES modules in a package, where `main` pointed to a CJS entry point and `module` to an ESM entrypoint ^[https://2ality.com/2019/10/hybrid-npm-packages.html#legacy-approach-for-putting-es-modules-on-npm].
 The `module` field, serving ESM, is only used by bundlers and other build tools, since Node.js ignored (and still ignores) said field ^[[Modules: Packages \| Node.js v17.3.0 Documentation](https://nodejs.org/api/packages.html#dual-commonjses-module-packages)].
-This allowed for best backwards compatibility for older Node.js version, while using bundlers tree shaking advantages with the ESM entrypoint.
+This allowed for best backwards compatibility for older Node.js versions, while using bundlers tree shaking advantages with the ESM entry point.

 Today, since Node.js v13.7.0, a library can now contain both CJS and ES module entry points at the same time.
 - files ending in `.mjs` are treated as ES modules ^[[Modules: Packages \| Node.js v14.18.2 Documentation](https://nodejs.org/docs/latest-v14.x/api/packages.html#packages_package_json_and_file_extensions)]